Version 1.4 - Last Updated: 05 May 2026

 Q1: Who can qualify under the LLE?

 A: The LLE will be available to new learners and learners who have previously studied a course or module in higher education.
-Learners who are over 60 may still qualify for maintenance support, though not a tuition fee loan.
-Eligibility criteria for the LLE will track existing higher education student finance nationality and residency rules.
+Learners who are over 60 at the start of their course may qualify for loans for living costs, though not a tuition fee loan.
+Eligibility criteria for the LLE will align to existing higher education student finance nationality and residency rules.

-Q2: What are the eligibility rules for returning (continuing) students?
+Q2: What are the eligibility rules for returning (continuing) students and students already in study when the LLE launches?

-A: Eligibility for student finance is a devolved matter and UK students who are ordinarily resident in the devolved administrations should contact their relevant funding authority.
+A: Eligibility for student finance is a devolved matter and UK students who are ordinarily resident in the devolved administrations should contact their relevant funding body.

 Q4: Will providers be given training on eligibility rules and new system requirements ahead of the launch of the LLE?